Algorithmic solvability of the lifting-extension problem: Introduction

 \subsection{New tools}

-In the process of building the Moore--Postnikov tower and also later, it is important to work with infinite simplicial sets, such as the Moore--Postnikov stages $P_n$, in an algorithmic way.
+In the process of building the Moore--Postnikov tower, and also later, it is important to work with infinite simplicial sets, such as the Moore--Postnikov stages $P_n$, in an algorithmic way.
 This is handled by the so-called \emph{equivariant} effective algebraic topology and effective homological algebra.
 The relevant non-equivariant results are described in \cite{SergerGenova,polypost}.
 In many cases, only minor and/or straightforward modifications are needed.
 One exception is the equivariant effective homology of Moore--Postnikov stages, for which we rely on a separate paper \cite{Vokrinek}.

 Compared to our previous work \cite{CKMSVW11}, the main new ingredient is the weakening of the \Hopf space structure that exists on Moore--Postnikov stages.
 This is needed in order to carry out the whole computation algorithmically.
 Accordingly, the construction of this structure is much more abstract.
-In \cite{CKMSVW11} we had $B=*$ and Postnikov stages carried a unique basepoint.
+In \cite{CKMSVW11}, we had $B=*$ and Postnikov stages carried a unique basepoint.
 In the case of nontrivial $B$, the basepoints are replaced by sections and Moore--Postnikov stages may not admit a section at all -- this is related to the possibility of $[X,Y]^A_B$ being empty.
-Even if a section exists, it might be non-unique and consequently, the addition on $\Pnew$ will not preserve it in general.
-This is the origin of the above weakening.
-A further complication emerging from the non-uniqueness of the section is that it might happen that in the stage $\Pold$ we choose a section which does not lift to $\Pnew$.
-In that case, we need to change the section of $\Pold$ and compute everything again from scratch.
+It might also happen that we choose a section of $\Pold$ which does not lift to $\Pnew$.
+In that case, we need to change the section of $\Pold$ and compute $[X, \Pold]^A_B$ again from scratch.